makerdao/mips/MIP58/MIP58.md

 ## Sentence Summary

-MIP58: RWA Foundations MIP defines the RWA Foundation, its scope and formalizes how MakerDAO can guide a RWA Foundation
+MIP58: RWA Foundations MIP defines the RWA Foundation concept, its scope and formalizes how MakerDAO can guide a RWA Foundation.

 ## Paragraph Summary

 MIP58: The RWA Foundation is a Cayman Islands legal entity whose purpose is to manage Real-World Assets investments using the Maker Protocol.
 The Foundation is administered by one or more supervisors, one or more directors, optional committees and optional authorized signers.
-This MIP defines how MakerDAO can communicate with the supervisors and the directors.
+This MIP defines how MakerDAO can communicate with the supervisors and the directors of such a Foundation.
+MakerDAO could use multiple Foundations to achieve its goals.

 ## Component Summary

 **MIP58c1: The RWA Foundation**
 Describes the legal structure of the RWA Foundation

 **MIP58c2: The DAO Resolution**
 Describes the DAO Resolution with which MakerDAO can instruct the RWA Foundation to act.

 **MIP58c3: List of active RWA Foundations**
 List the RWA Foundations that recognize this MIP.

 **MIP58c4: Generic DAO Resolution**
 Describes the process of issuing a generic DAO Resolution.

 **MIP58c5: Adding a Supervisor Process**
 Describes the process of adding a supervisor at the RWA Foundation.

 **MIP58c6: Removing a Supervisor Process**
 Describes the process of removing a supervisor at the RWA Foundation.

 **MIP58c7: Addition of a Director Process**
 Describes the process of adding a director at the RWA Foundation.

 **MIP58c8: Removal of a Director Process**
 Describes the process of removing a director at the RWA Foundation.

 **MIP58c9: Addition of a Committee**
 Describes the process of adding a committee at the RWA Foundation.

 **MIP58c10: Removal of a Committee**
 Describes the process of removing a committee at the RWA Foundation.

-**MIP58c11: Addition of an Authorized Signer**

-Describes the process of adding an authorized signer at the RWA Foundation.
+**MIP58c11: Addition of an Authorized Signer** Describes the process of adding an authorized signer at the RWA Foundation.

-**MIP58c12: Removal of an Authorized Signer**

-Describes the process of removing an authorized signer at the RWA Foundation.
+**MIP58c12: Removal of an Authorized Signer** Describes the process of removing an authorized signer at the RWA Foundation.

 ## Motivation